 The Planning Commission and its staff work in partnership with federal, state, and regional agencies and municipal governments to fulfill the mission that is devoted to preserving and improving the quality of life for all Chester County residents.
 The Planning Commission focuses its activities on Landscapes3, Chester County's comprehensive plan, which seeks to balance preservation and growth across the county's landscapes through six goal areas: Preserve, Protect, Appreciate, Live, Prosper, and Connect.
 Learn more about Landscapes3.

 The primary goal of the Planning Commission is to implement the department's strategic business plan.
-This will be accomplished through carrying out the recommendations of Landscapes3, the recently adopted County comprehensive policy plan.
+This will be accomplished by carrying out the recommendations of Landscapes3, the recently adopted County comprehensive policy plan.

-To achieve the goals of both plans, the Planning Commission will partner with municipalities and other stakeholders.
-The department is focused on quality customer service and is organized into the following activities: Planning Services, Infrastructure and Plan Review Services, Planning Information Services, Transportation Services, and Agricultural Development Services.
+To achieve the goals of both plans, the Planning Commission will continue partnering with municipalities and other stakeholders.
+The department is focused on quality customer service and is organized into the following service areas: Community Planning, Environment and Infrastructure, Design and Technology, and Agricultural Development.

-The work program for 2019 will focus on implementing the six goal areas of Landscapes3: Preserve, Protect, Appreciate, Live, Prosper, Connect.
-In 2019, the Planning Commission expects to:
+The work program for 2020 will focus on implementing the growth and preservation recommendations of the Landscapes map, as well as the six goal areas of Landscapes3: Preserve, Protect, Appreciate, Live, Prosper, Connect.
+In 2020, the Planning Commission expects to have the following major initiatives:

 This document is the official report to the Chester County Board of Commissioners by the Planning Commission providing a summary of the activities of the Planning Commission during 2018.